 Conducting an interview looks easier than it is.
 As a result, many hiring managers take this step in the hiring process for granted.
 They don’t put in the time and effort that it really requires.
 And, above all, they don’t prepare enough.
 Here's a checklist of things hiring managers should do before conducting an interview:

 1. Review the job description

-Review everything the candidate has submitted to date: resume, cover letter and any additional materials.
-Note any areas needing clarification, such as quirky job titles, gaps in work history or hobbies that may reveal aspects of the candidate’s personality that can have a bearing on job performance.
+Review everything the job candidate has submitted to date.
+That includes a resume, cover letter, online profile, and so on.
+Note any areas needing clarification or explanation, such as quirky job titles, gaps in work history, or hobbies that may reveal aspects of the candidate’s personality that can have a bearing on job performance.

 3. Schedule it out

 Set up a general structure for the interview.
-Create a basic schedule for the interview so that, as the meeting progresses, you reserve enough time to cover all the key areas you want to address.
-Adhering to a schedule will help you begin and end the session on time, allowing you to be more efficient and show that you respect the candidate's time.
+Create a basic schedule so that, as the meeting progresses, you’ll have enough time to cover all the key areas you want to address.
+Having a rough schedule to adhere to will help you begin and end the session on time, allowing you to be more efficient and show that you respect the candidate's time.

 4. Prepare key interview questions

 Write down the questions you intend to ask.
 Develop your questions from the areas of the candidate's background that deserve the most attention, based on the job description and your hiring criteria.
-It’s handy to have the list of questions during the interview, but be sure to maintain eye contact with the candidate during the conversation.
+It’s handy to have the list of questions during the interview, but be sure to maintain eye contact with the candidate during the conversation when you get to that point.
 Try to commit your interview questions to memory.

-Before conducting an interview, make arrangements to hold it in a room that's private and reasonably comfortable.
-Generally speaking, a conference room is a better place for conducting an interview than your office.
-But if your office is your only option, try to create a calm environment.
-Clear your desk, close the door and mute your phone so calls go to voicemail or are forwarded elsewhere.
+Before conducting the interview, make arrangements to hold it in a room that's private and comfortable.
+Generally speaking, a conference room is a better place for conducting an interview than your office or cubicle area.
+Try to create a calm environment.
+Clear the desk and mute your phone so calls go to voicemail or are forwarded elsewhere.